-We finance our investment portfolio primarily through collateralized borrowings structured as repurchase agreements ("repo").
-Repurchase agreements involve the sale and a simultaneous agreement to repurchase the transferred assets at a future date.
-Our borrowings through repurchase transactions are generally short-term and have maturities ranging from one day to one year but may have maturities up to five or more years.
+Repurchase agreements ("repo") involve the sale and a simultaneous agreement to repurchase the transferred assets at a future date.
+Our borrowings through repurchase transactions are generally short-term, with maturities typically ranging from one day to one year, but may sometimes have maturities of up to five or more years.
 Our financing rates are primarily impacted by short-term benchmark rates and liquidity in the Agency repo and short-term funding markets.